omariosouto/luminosity-control/README.md

 # Luminosity Control
-Luminosity Control is a TCC project, open-source to manage locations.
+Luminosity Control is a TCC project cross-platform, open-source to manage locations.

 # Technologies